LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfclinkctrl-class.md

 ### <a name="parameters"></a>Paramètres
  [in] *lpszURL*
- Le texte du bouton à afficher.
+ Le texte de bouton à afficher.

 ### <a name="remarks"></a>Notes